karltunmoreno/Web-Development-Services/README.md

 # Web-Development-Services

-A USER is looking for web dev services. this is the spotWe We build your website by creating a plan that works for you.
+A USER is looking for web dev services. this is the place.
+We build your website by creating a plan that works for you.
 Then we design and include maintenance service.
-This is a professional web-friendly  website for a web devlopement.
+This is a professional web-friendly website for web devlopement services.
 We offer custumized web design.
-The front end website was created using HTML and CSS.
+Front end website was created using HTML and CSS.

 <div id="top"><div>
 <!--